octoana/monorepo-code-scanning-action/README.md

 #### Setting project structure

-The project structure can either be defined in a JSON file and provided by name in the `project-json` input, or can be parsed out of a C# build XML file in the `build-xml` input.
+The project structure can either be defined in a JSON file and provided by name in the `project-json` input, or can be parsed out of an MSBuild XML file in the `build-xml` input.

 It has several purposes - it defines the paths that are watched for changes, and checked out, and also defines CodeQL configuration options.

+##### MSBuild file parsing

+You can see an example of this XML format in this repository in `./samples/build-projects.xml`.

+Currently parsing relies on the projects being defined in exactly the format in the example - with an `ItemGroup` structure.

+If you use a `PropertyGroup` or have targets that don't conform to a simple structure that is defined in this way, you may need to write custom parsing of your MSBuild files to properly extract and group the folders and files needed to successfully build the projects.

 When using `build-xml` you will need to define any variables used in the input file with concrete values, in a `variables` input, defining them in a YAML format dictionary.
-You can see an example of this XML format in this repository in `./samples/build-projects.xml`.
+A variable looks like `$(FolderADir)`, for example.

+##### JSON project structure

 > [!NOTE]
 > Do not use `./` to lead path or file names